tweag/ormolu/README.md

 * Using GHC's own parser to avoid parsing problems caused by [`haskell-src-exts`][haskell-src-exts].
-* Writing code is such a way so it's easy to modify and maintain.
+* Writing code in such a way so it's easy to modify and maintain.
 Roughly, it means that the project follows the path of [`hindent`][hindent] and is very much about printing AST in a particular way.
 * Implementing one “true” formatting style which admits no configuration.